Fecal Microbiota Transplants (FMT)

 Soft stools seem to be from one or more of:

-I had no idea how important stool type & consistency was coming into this, but it seems high quality donors have identical stools, while low quality donor's stools are heterogeneous, thus it's one of the major ways to judge stool quality.
+When starting out, I had no idea how important stool type & consistency was, but it seems that high-quality donors have identical stools, while low-quality donor's stools are heterogeneous.
+Thus, it's one of the main ways to judge donor quality.
 This Anna Karenina hypothesis supports this.
 As do the majority of case reports I've seen, and this study [1].

 This 2017 study saying otherwise is only for c.diff (which requires much less strict donor criteria).
 And it's quite likely (looking at the donor criteria) that studies like that lacked high quality donors, so they may have only been comparing average/low quality donors with each other.
 Also I believe it is a matter of "the highest quality donors all have type 3 stools, but not every type 3 stool donor is high quality".